Somalia on edge as president, PM clash over intelligence chief | Law-Order

 - Somalia

-It was triggered on Monday when Roble suspended Fahad Yasin, the director of the National Intelligence Service Agency (NISA), saying he had failed to deliver a report on the case of one of its agents who disappeared in June.
+On Monday, Roble suspended Fahad Yasin, director of the National Intelligence Service Agency (NISA), saying he had failed to deliver a report on the case of an agent who disappeared in June.
 Roble appointed another man, Bashir Mohamed Jama, as interim head of NISA.

+The president called Roble's move unconstitutional and, late on Tuesday, named a third man, Yasin Abdullahi Mohamed, to head the agency.
+The president's appointee took over at a handover ceremony Wednesday morning, NISA said in a tweet.
+Security around the agency's headquarters was tight, local residents said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)